 - significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.

-Management has assessed that there are no indications of impairment on the nonfinancial assets in 2022, 2021 and 2020.
+Management has assessed that there are no indications of impairment on the nonfinancial assets in 2023, 2022 and 2021.

-The carrying amounts of the nonfinancial assets are as follows:
+The carrying amounts of the nonfinancial assets are disclosed in Notes 6, 7, 8 and 14.